-One month and one day ago, soccer fans across the globe were collectively wondering as to what might happen in the coming month.
-Flash-forward to today and there is no more wondering left to do, just reflecting.
+One month and one day ago, soccer fans across the globe were collectively wondering what might happen in the coming month.
+Flash forward to today, and there is no more wondering left to do, just reflecting.
 And what a Cup it was to reflect on.

-In the semi-finals, to everyone’s shock, Germany eviscerated an out-manned Brazil squad 7-1, setting numerous records in the process.
-In the second game, the Netherlands once again had their game come down to penalties, only this time Argentina advanced thanks to a couple of saves from maligned keeper Sergio Aguero.
+In the semifinals, to everyone’s shock, Germany eviscerated an out-manned Brazil squad 7-1, setting numerous records in the process.
+In the second game, the Netherlands once again had its game come down to penalties, only this time Argentina advanced thanks to a couple of saves from maligned keeper Sergio Aguero.

-The results left us with a much anticipated final between the best team in the world (Germany) and the best player in the world (Leo Messi).
-Not without plenty of chances, Argentina went down swinging in extra time 1-0 to the robotic German squad and their bleeding leader Bastian Schweinsteiger.
-Mario Gotze’s game-winner will be forever embedded in soccer lore.
+The results left us with a much-anticipated final between the best team in the world (Germany) and the best player in the world (Leo Messi).
+Not without plenty of chances, Argentina went down swinging in extra time 1-0 to the robotic German squad and its bleeding leader Bastian Schweinsteiger.
+Mario Gotze’s game-winner will be embedded forever in soccer lore.

 But the final game won’t be the only, or even first, thing I will remember about the 2014 World Cup.
 I will remember James Rodriguez turning into a star before our eyes.
 I will remember Guillermo Ochoa, Keylor Navas and Tim Howard turning in goalkeeping performances of a lifetime.
 I will remember Robin Van Persie’s flying header and Tim Cahill’s goal against Spain.

 I will remember the fall of Tiki-taka and Germany’s ascension into the top spot.
 I will remember Neymar dancing around defenders until they had to carry him (and the hopes of a nation) off on a stretcher.
 I will remember Arjen Robben slashing towards the centerfield and David Luiz covering the entire field.
 I will remember Luis Suarez’s antics, both good and bad.